-11.4 Capital expenditure projects
+11.4.
+Capital expenditure and infrastructure plans

-Annual capital expenditure allocation is mostly related to replenishment of existing capital expenditure items such as computers, furniture, and office equipment.
+Annual capital expenditure allocation is mostly related to replenishment of existing capital expenditure items such as computers, furniture and office equipment.
 The NEF further plans to enhance its IT environment and platforms over the medium period.
-The total allocation for capital expenditure over the forecast period is R15,2 million.
+The total allocation for capital expenditure over the forecast period is R14.7 million.